Gone are the days when online payments were something to fear. It’s time for your firm to embrace the efficiency of accepting payment online.

 When implementing an online payments system, make sure your firm is familiar with applicable laws in the state or states in which you practice.

 Follow the links to learn more about each of these potential payment options geared toward law firms.

-This program has been recommended by over 80 state and local bar associations, and provides law firms with a safe, online method of accepting credit card payments.
+This program has been recommended by over 80 state and local bar associations and provides law firms with a safe, online method of accepting credit card payments.
 LawPay also integrates directly with Smokeball so all your information is in one place.